 Sterility caused by steroids is temporary, of course, and reverses post-cycle.
 This reversal is typically sped up by the post-cycle therapy which often involves the use of SERMs such as Nolvadex or Clomid , and/or Human Chorionic Gonadotropin.

 (1. Fertil Steril.
 2004 Jan;81(1):226.
 2. Urology.
 2000 Oct 1;56(4):669.3.
 J Clin Endocrinol Metab.
 1985 Oct;61(4):746-52 4.
 Fertil Steril.
 1994 May;61(5):911-4.
 5. Andrologia.
 1985 Sep-Oct;17(5):497-501 6.
 Urol Clin North Am.
 1986 Aug;13(3):455-63.)

 And for those who want even more info or perhaps a good vidual representation of what I have mentioned above please see this short clip from national Geographic:

 |To purchase legal steroids, guaranteed to get past customs, then the place to go is anabolics.com

-If you want guaranteed delivery of real steroids from overseas then take a look at superbolic.com.
+If you want real steroids then you can't beat the range and price of superbolic.com.
 A legitimate supplier with great product at great prices.

 If you want to pay a bit more and have a little less choice I have found an online Aussie supplier who guarantees shipment and has high quality gear.
 He can be found at gear-oz.net.